 Instead of wasting money on fad weight loss diets and products why not turn to medical doctor who specializes in non invasive weight loss programs that are covered by major PPO insurance plans?
 Our medical director, Dr. Meena Malhotra, specializes in bariactrics and is board certified under the the American Board of Obesity Medicine.

 An obesity medicine physician is a physician with expertise in the sub-specialty of obesity medicine.
 This sub-specialty requires competency in and a thorough understanding of the treatment of obesity and the genetic, biologic, environmental, social, and behavioral factors that contribute to obesity.
 The obesity medicine physician employs therapeutic interventions including diet, physical activity, behavioral change, and pharmacotherapy.

+Discover personalized weight management programs at Heal n Cure, Glenview, IL’s trusted medical weight loss clinic with years of experience, where our expert doctors help you achieve your weight loss goals.
 The care we provide at Heal n Cure is always medically supervised and based on real science, not science fiction like the companies named in this article promote.